 5. Start the initialization process.
-Keep the $\triangle$ button pressed for more than 5 s until the following is shown on the digital display:
+To do this, press the increment button ♠ for at least 5 seconds until the digital display shows the following:

 The positioner runs through five initialization steps during the automatic initialization process.
 Displays for the initialization steps from "RUN1" to "RUN5" are shown in the lower line on the digital display.
 The initialization process depends on the actuator used, and takes up to 15 minutes.